deejaygraham/deejaygraham.github.io/about.markdown

 My name is Derek Graham and this is my personal blog.

 I'm a Principal Software Developer working for a very popular business software company in the North East of England.
+I also co-organize [NE Bytes](http://nebytes.net), a monthly .Net community get-together at [Campus North](http://campusnorth.co.uk) in Newcastle city centre.

 I can't be sure that the opinions expressed here are my own so they definitely don't represent the views of my employer.